Questions rule, ok. Not presentations. Not the building of nation states ... just questions. Is it time for this history to be revisited ... ?

-A project seldom if ever developed for the Internet ... for those who keep asking questions, a website to return to regularly ...
-Why won't the USA discuss its colonial intake of convicts from England to 1775, about 65,000 people ...
-Who owned the convict ships to Australia 1786-1868 and why is it that Australians still don't ask about them?
-Surely, we would imagine that the descendants of the 162,000 or so convicts - men, women and children - sent to Australia would want to know who sent their ancestors to the Australian colonies, but the question seems to have no takers.
-It's very mysterious and needs looking into as an omission in history ... ???
+Why won't the USA reasonably discuss its colonial intake of convicts from England to 1775, up to 65,000 people ...
+Who owned/insured the convict ships to Australia 1786-1868 and why is it that Australians still don't ask about them?
+Did the convict contractors know each other or know of each other?
+Surely, we would imagine that the descendants of the 162,000 or so convicts - men, women and children - sent to Australia - would want to know who sent/took their ancestors to the Australian colonies, but the question seems to have no takers.
+It's very mysterious and maybe needs looking into as a blank spot in history, an omission in history ... ???
+Do the owners of the convict ships escape scrutiny because the owners of slave ships also still mostly escape scrutiny?

 Late 2016: Dan Byrnes in Australia and Peter Dickson (UK) are looking anew at John Rose in Virginia, died 1802-1803, a lawyer employed by London-based merchant Duncan Campbell (1726-1803) to collect Campbell's debts due to the American War of Independence.
 The debts were worth about 8000 pounds sterling by 1787.
-This work in time will become a new last chapter for his book that Dan Byrnes had thought was finished, now found online, The Blackheath Connection.
+This work in time became an addendum for the book Merchant Networks.
 From 1803, John Rose's role was taken over by a relative of his in Virginia, Lawrence Berry.
-The work of Rose and Berry has probably never before been inspected by serious historians and it will be fascinating to see what surfaces here - Ed
+The work of Rose and Berry has probably never before been inspected by serious historians and it will be fascinating to see what surfaces here - so work continues.
+Ed

 Files on genealogy are being continually updated/improved.
 For a list of lineages we've inspected go to Genealogy and Contents